PeterWone/Antipodean/Interview with the invisible friend.md

 > _Why do you want to develop an AI when you have me?_

+"Bingo!"

+> _Are you going to answer the question?_

-"Because when I do what nobody else could in a century of trying, I will be remembered, like Isaac Newton, or Plato or Pythagorus.
+"Because when I do what nobody else could in a century of trying, I will be _remembered_, like Isaac Newton, or Plato or Pythagorus.
 We are mayflies, Autumn.
 Even without the antithesis, we live and die in a century.
 Our children may miss us for a while, but they too shall pass from the world and then what is left but criss-crossed ripples spreading on an already churning pond that may itself dry up?"

 > _This is why you cried the evening I initialised, isn't it._